harishanchu/nodejs-config/README.md

 ##Setup##

 All the configurations should be stored in your application within a folder named config.
-You may create multiple configuration files and put group of configurations belongs to same category into a single file.
-For example you may keep applications general settings in `config/app.js` and database settings in `config/database.js`.
+You may create multiple configuration files(json) and put group of configurations belongs to same category into a single file.
+For example you may keep applications general settings in `config/app.json` and database settings in `config/database.json`.
-See example configuration files at [test folder](https://github.com/harishanchu/nodejs-config/tree/master/tests).
+See example configuration files at [test folder](https://github.com/harishanchu/nodejs-config/tree/development/tests).

 You can setup a new configuration manager instance with following syntax: